Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/architecture/README.md

         # Resource consumption entry pont
 ```

-## Resource construction
+## Resource pool construction
 The constructor of the `Resource`, `Resource.__init__()`, constructs a new instance of the `Resource` class.
 During construction, the attributes are set from the provided parameters.
+Assume the amount of resources that are available at epoch $$t$$ is defined by $$r_t$$.
+From the parameters, we set $$r_0$$ equal to a predetermined value.
+In addition, the function (`Agent.growth_exponential`, `Agent.growth_logarithmi` or `Agent.growth_nroot`) that is used for the growth of the resource is also set from the parameters.
+We partially implement these functions already, filling the exponents (all function parameters but `val`).
+Therefore, after construction of the resource, a growth function that takes only one value `Agent.growth` is generated.
-Furthermore a partial function is constructed for the resource regrowth.
-Finally the current amount of resources are set to the provided start amount.
+Finally, the current amount of resources $$r_0$$ are set to the provided start amount.

+## Resource consumption
+The resource class exposes a method `Resource.consume_resource()`, which attempts to take an amount (`amount`) of resource from the total amount of resource available.
+However, if less resources are left that this amount, the funtion will take whatever is left (taking into account the required minium amount of resources).
+This value is substracted from the amount of resources available ($$r_t$$) and is returned to the caller.

+## Resource growth
+The `Resource.grow_resource` method can be called to grow the resource ($$r_{t+1}\leftarrow \text{growth}(r_t)$$).
+Naturally, this method is invoked once per epoch.
+The behaviour of this functin depends on the growth function that is chosen, as is more thoroughly explained in the next section.

 ## Growth functions
-Three different growth functions are defined.
+In this section, the three available growth functions are explained.

 The active resource growth function can be altered through the `resource:growth_function` parameter.
 Refer to [Resource Parameters](../parameters/#resource-parameters).
 See [this example](../interaction/example-analyzing-resource-growth-functions) on how to check the behaviour of a growth function without interference of agents.

-### The eponential function
+### The exponential function
 The exponential resource growth function is defined as follows:

 $$